Josh Lowe Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff ranks 12th in MLB with a collective nine strikeouts per nine innings.
+- The Red Sox pitching staff is 12th in MLB with a collective 9.1 strikeouts per nine innings.

-- The Red Sox's 4.55 team ERA ranks 16th among all MLB pitching staffs.
+- The Red Sox have a 4.73 team ERA that ranks 17th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.